hsahovic/poke-env/docs/source/examples/index.rst

   local Showdown server.
 - :doc:`using_a_custom_teambuilder`: custom team selection and generation;
   requires a local Showdown server.
+- :doc:`smogon_stats_teambuilder`: complete a partial team from Smogon usage statistics; no Showdown server is required.
 - :doc:`connecting_to_showdown_and_challenging_humans`: connecting to the
   official or a custom server and interacting with human players; an account is required for the public server.